-Major: Culinary Arts & Science Degree Awarded: Bachelor of Science (BS) Calendar Type: Quarter Minimum Required Credits: 185.0 (Food and Beverage Management Concentration); 185.0 (Culinary Science Concentration) Co-op Options: No Co-op (Four years); One Co-op (Four years) Classification of Instructional Program (CIP) code: 12.0509 Standard Occupational Classification (SOC) code: 35-2014
+Major: Culinary Arts & Science

+Minimum Required Credits: 185.0 (Food and Beverage Management Concentration); 185.0 (Culinary Science Concentration)

+Co-op Options: No Co-op (Four years); One Co-op (Four years) Classification of Instructional Program (CIP) code: 12.0509 Standard Occupational Classification (SOC) code: 35-2014

 The major in Culinary Arts and Science allows students to deeply explore cuisine-the practical techniques of cooking but also its science, history, culture, politics and economics.
-Students receive a broad overview of cooking and cuisine and specialize in food and beverage management, which prepares students for leadership positions in the restaurant and food industry.
+Students receive a broad overview of cooking and cuisine, specializing in food and beverage management or culinary science, which prepares students for leadership positions in the restaurant and food industry.

-Students majoring in Culinary Arts and Science are prepared for careers in the food industry such as pastry chef, chef, research chef or product developer.
+Students majoring in Culinary Arts and Science are prepared for careers in the food industry such as pastry chef, chef, research chef or food product developer.